 Zakria urges int’l community to take effective steps for resolving Kashmir issue

-ISLAMABAD, May 30 (APP): Foreign Office Spokesman Nafees Zakria on Tuesday urged the international community to take effective steps for stopping human rights violations committed by India in the occupied Kashmir.
+ISLAMABAD, May 31 (APP): Foreign Office Spokesman Nafees Zakria has said that international community should take effective steps for stopping human rights violations committed by India in the occupied Kashmir.